Vienna to send team to explore new ties with Dhaka

 The number of refugee is sharply rising due to the conflicts, which is leading to creating a sense of violent extremism, she opined.

-The Prime Minister mentioned her proposal placed in US-Arab Summit in Riyadh this month saying the supply chain of arms should be curtailed and developed nations have to take a comprehensive action in this regard.
+The Prime Minister mentioned her proposal placed in Arab Islamic American summit in Riyadh this month saying the supply chain of arms should be curtailed and developed nations have to take a comprehensive action in this regard.

 She also called for united action to stop financing the militants and terrorists saying the discord among Muslims should be resolved across the table.